An extremely active repeating fast radio burst source in a likely non-magneto-ionic environment: Introduction

-Here we report clean environment of the active repeating FRB~20220912A, in contrast to the other active repeating FRBs.
+Unlike FRB~20121102A and FRB~20201124A, here we report the likely non-magneto-ionic environment of the active repeating FRB~20220912A.
 Our observations and data processing procedures are described in Section~\ref{sec:methods}.
 Our results are presented in Section~\ref{sec:re}.
-We discuss in Section~\ref{sec:cir} and conclude in Section~\ref{sec:conclusion}.
+We discuss the results and conclude in Section~\ref{sec:cir}.